Get

 Routine Grooming

 Even if you have a short-haired dog, you will likely want to groom it routinely during the shedding phase.
-Proper grooming will clean away any dirt and shedding fur, allowing the adult fur to come in properly.
+Proper grooming will clean away any dirt and shedding fur, allowing the adult fur to develop properly.
 The grooming process varies based on breed.

 You will want to purchase dog brushes depending on your puppy’s coat.
 For example, a Maltese will need a completely different brush than a Schnauzer.
 You can talk to your vet to learn what type of brush is best for your puppy.
 Certain breeds will need to start seeing a groomer at this time.

-If your puppy is showing signs of nervousness around the brush, you might want to provide a treat or toy with the brush as well.
-That way, your dog learns that there is nothing to be afraid of when it comes to grooming.
+If your puppy is showing signs of nervousness around the brush, you might want to give them a toy or treat whenever you present or use the brush.
+That way, your dog begins to make a positive association with the appearance of the brush, and learns that there is nothing to be afraid of when it comes to grooming.

 grooming a pomeranian puppy